The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 It is necessary to validate the effectiveness of such preservatives before the start of the parenteral production process.

-In the event that the active ingredient tends to degrade and oxidize, antioxidant substances are added to the parenteral preparation, and packaged under vacuum, moving with nitrogen or some other inert gas.
+If the active ingredient degrades and oxidizes, antioxidant substances are added to the parenteral preparation and packaged under a vacuum, moving with nitrogen or inert gas.

 The containers where parenteral preparations are supplied and stored are varied: vials, bottle ampoules, and plastic bags.

-Containers must be made of transparent material to allow visual inspection of the parental liquid contained.
+Containers must be transparent to allow visual inspection of the parental liquid contained.

 Glass has usually been the preferred material for packaging where parenteral products are stored.

 Borosilicate glass is the most resistant to chemical attack.
-However, plastics are becoming more common, and several types are in common use.
+However, plastics are becoming more common, and several types are used daily.

 The choice of material will depend on the composition of the parenteral product.

-The standardization for the choice of materials is established by the pharmacopoeias.
+The standardization for the choice of materials is established by the pharmacopeias.

 These institutions are the ones that establish quality standards for active ingredients, excipients, container material, and label and storage conditions.

-When injectable samples must be taken from the containers, a special type of closure is necessary to prevent the entry of any microorganism or bacteria.
+When injectable samples must be taken from the containers, a particular type of closure is necessary to prevent the entry of any microorganism or bacteria.

-The closure material should allow passage of a hypodermic needle with minimal difficulty and have the ability to reseal when the needle is withdrawn.
+The closure material should allow passage of a hypodermic needle with minimal difficulty and have the ability to reseal when the hand is withdrawn.

 Devices called elastomers are widely used as closure material for bottles.

-They are also used in other primary parenteral packaging such as vial caps, plungers and tip caps for pre-fill syringes, plungers and seals for cartridges, and ports for plastic bags.
+They are also used in primary parenteral packaging such as vial caps, plungers, tip caps for pre-fill syringes, plungers and seals for cartridges, and ports for plastic bags.

-To ensure that high quality, consistent with good manufacturing process, is maintained for parenteral product packaging, each final container must be individually inspected for any contaminants.
+To ensure that high quality, consistent with an exemplary manufacturing process, is maintained for parenteral product packaging, each final container must be individually inspected for any contaminants.

-The label should never cover the entire container in order to easily inspect the product.
+The label should never cover the entire container to inspect the product quickly.

 Types of parenteral preparation